jni-/rpn-calculator/README.md

 * How to test a REST service (using jetty and jersey in this case)
 * How to integrate all of this with maven

-What is a PRN calculator?
+What is a RPN calculator?
 =========================

-A PRN (Polish Reverse Notation) calculator is a calculator designed to mess with your head.
+A RPN (Reverse Polish Notation) calculator is a calculator designed to mess with your head.
 However, it is pretty easy to code.

 For example, if you had `1 2 3 + 2 * -`, you would get `-9`.
 You simple pile numbers from left to right, and when you hit an operator you apply it to the last two numbers.